royludo/SFBIStats/README.md

 This project aims to:
  - give a programmatic access to data related to the recent bioinformatics job market in France.
- - provide some basic analysis and charts related to those data.
+ - provide some [basic analysis and charts](https://www.dropbox.com/sh/b33edivf9tuljfw/AABiurGJNg0i0EdhxoEwouc0a) related to those data.

-The data come from the French Society of Bioinformatics (SFBI), an association who, among other things, gathers job offers and posts them on their [website](http://www.sfbi.fr/recherche_emplois) and mail list.
+The data come from the [Société Française de Bioinformatique (SFBI)](http://www.sfbi.fr/), an association who, among other things, gathers job offers and posts them on their [website](http://www.sfbi.fr/recherche_emplois) and mail list.
 You will find here information related to more than 1200 job offers that have been posted from april 2012 onward.
-Please read the details section before using the charts.
+The data will be updated every month.

 This project concerns data of french origin, and was essentially destined for the french bioinformatics community.
 English has been used for the code, but the output charts are in french.

-The data will be updated every month.
+Please read the details section before using the charts.

 ## 2. USAGE